Pennsylvania Route 462: York to Susquehanna River

 The western terminus of PA 462 is at a trumpet interchange with US 30 in West Manchester Township, York County, where US 30 heads east on a freeway and west on at-grade West Market Street.
 From this interchange, PA 462 heads northeast on four-lane divided West Market Street through commercial areas, soon narrowing to a three-lane road with a center left-turn lane.
 The road passes between industrial areas to the northwest and residential neighborhoods to the southeast before it crosses a York Railway line at-grade.
 The route runs past businesses and comes to an intersection with the eastern terminus of PA 234.
 PA 462 narrows to two lanes and heads east past homes, coming to a junction with the western terminus of PA 182 in the community of Kurtz Place.
 The road enters the borough of West York and is lined with more residences along with a few businesses.
 Farther east, the route becomes the border between West Manchester Township to the north and West York to the south as it passes to the south of the York Fairgrounds, crossing the York Railway tracks again at-grade.
 PA 462 continues into the city of York and passes residential and commercial development as a four-lane undivided road, reaching a junction with PA 74.

 At this point, PA 462 becomes concurrent with PA 74 and the road splits into a city-maintained one-way pair, with the eastbound direction following West Market Street, which is two-way and two lanes wide, and the westbound direction following West Philadelphia Street, which carries two lanes of one-way traffic westbound.
-The two routes follow the one-way pair through urban residential areas of rowhomes with a few businesses, with West Market Street becoming three lanes wide with two eastbound lanes and one westbound lane.
+The two routes follow the one-way pair through urban residential areas of rowhouses with a few businesses, with West Market Street becoming three lanes wide with two eastbound lanes and one westbound lane.
 PA 74/PA 462 cross over the Codorus Creek and the York County Heritage Rail Trail before intersecting a York Railway line at-grade at Pershing Avenue.
 Past this intersection, the routes head into the commercial downtown of York, with West Market Street carrying two lanes of eastbound traffic and West Philadelphia Street carrying two lanes of westbound traffic.
 PA 74/PA 462 intersects I-83 Bus.
 (George Street) at Continental Square eastbound and near the York County Courthouse westbound.
 Past this, the one-way pair becomes East Market Street eastbound and East Philadelphia Street westbound.
 East of downtown, PA 74 splits from PA 462 by heading south along Queen Street.
 PA 462 continues east through urban residential areas along the one-way pair.
 The route crosses a York Railway line at-grade in a commercial area before it runs northeast past more homes and a few businesses.
 At Harrison Street, westbound PA 462 returns to eastbound PA 462 along East Market Street.